donegankat/katdonegan-website/README.md

 Data is pulled from that file and is used to dynamically build sections like the links to my socials and my list of projects.

+## CICD

+This repository integrates with GitHub Actions to automatically trigger builds and deployments to Firebase on commits to the main branch.
+See the [firebase-cicd.yml](./.github/workflow/../workflows/firebase-cicd.yml) Actions definition file for specifics.

 ## Available Scripts

 In the project directory, you can run: